abhinavNehra/get-selected-text/README.md

-# text-selection-react
+# text selection react
-This module provide the selected text and html and also provide the feature to color the selected text/html
+text selection react module provide the selected text and html.
+It also provide the feature to color the selected text/html

 ## Installation
 To install this package you have to run